dilame/instagram-private-api/README.md

 // And go for login
 Client.Session.create(device, storage, 'someuser', 'somepassword')
 	.then(function(session) {
-   		// Now you have session, we can do follow / unfollow, anything...
+   		// Now you have a session, we can follow / unfollow, anything...
-		// And we want to follow instagram official profile return [session, Client.Account.searchForUser(session, 'instagram')]
+		// And we want to follow Instagram official profile return [session, Client.Account.searchForUser(session, 'instagram')]
 	})
 	.spread(function(session, account) {